KCDF works to encourage the growth and promotion of organized giving in Kenya.

 The goal is to move communities and the wider Kenyan public from the mindset of depending on external resources and to begin to fund their own development.
 Creating structures which facilitate such giving is essential for continuity and consistency.
 Concurrent to promoting local philanthropy, KCDF is also working with Government and like-minded organisations in the area of philanthropy to establish an appropriate policy and legal framework for local philanthropy.

-Many Kenyans responded in a big way through what has now come to be known as ‘crisis philanthropy’, offering to donate materials in kind, money and even land.
-This demonstrated that thousands of Kenyans are willing to help where structures and mechanisms for accountability are in place.
-A recent study by Ufadhili, a local organization that promotes Corporate Social Responsibility (CSR), showed that a total of US $ 1 billion was raised locally in one year to help communities who were displaced or negatively affected by the post election violence, and even more recently, Kenyans came together to raise near a Billion shillings to rescue starving Kenyans during the Kenyans for Kenya initiative.
+Many Kenyans respond in a big way through what has now come to be known as ‘crisis philanthropy’, offering to donate materials in kind, money and even land.
+This demonstrates that thousands of Kenyans are willing to help where structures and mechanisms for accountability are in place.
+A study by Ufadhili Trust, a local organization that promotes Corporate Social Responsibility (CSR), showed that a total of US $1 Billion was raised locally in one year to help communities who were displaced or negatively affected by the post election violence.
+Kenyans also come together to raise close to US $10 Million shillings in response to famine that was experienced in northern Kenya during the Kenyans for Kenya initiative.

-KCDF has been on the fore-front in pushing for policies that will make philanthropy favorable across the East African region, most notably, the Tax Incentives.
-KCDF’s CEO Janet Mawiyoo has been the Treasurer for the East African Associations of Grant Makers, which has served to bring together in synergy the efforts of grant-making organizations in East Africa.
-KCDF has also played a crucial role in the formative stages of the development of the African Grant-Makers Network.
+KCDF has been on the fore-front in pushing for policies that will make philanthropy favorable across the East African region, most notably, the Tax Incentives and exemption.
+KCDF is a member of the East Africa Association of Grant Makers, a membership association that brings together Trusts and Foundations in the East Africa region with the aim of promoting organised philanthropy.
+KCDF has also played a crucial role in the formative stages of the development of the African Grant-Makers Network now referred to as the Africa Philanthropy Network, a continent-wide network of African grant-making organizations that facilitates networking and learning experience among established and emerging African philanthropic institutions.